Eco-Flow/nanoporemetabarcoding/README.md

 ## Introduction

-**nf-core/nanoporemetabarcoding** is a bioinformatics pipeline that ...
+**nf-core/nanoporemetabarcoding** is a bioinformatics pipeline for processing nanopore metabarcoding data.

+Steps:

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the